ObbieTheDuck/RF-AMC-CNN/README.md

 Representative and up-to-date models in the AMR field are implemented on dataset RML2016.10a.

-Github is avaiblbe here: [AMC-Benchmark](https://github.com/Richardzhangxx/AMR-Benchmark)
+Github is available here: [AMC-Benchmark](https://github.com/Richardzhangxx/AMR-Benchmark)

 The article is available here: [Deep Learning Based Automatic Modulation Recognition: Models, Datasets, and Challenges](https://www.sciencedirect.com/science/article/pii/S1051200422002676?via%3Dihub)